Jordan correspondence and block distribution of characters: Robinson's conjecture on defects

 Let $\bC_1$ be the $E_6$-subgroup of $\bC$ and $\bC_2$ the $A_2$-subgroup of $\bC$.
 Then $\bC_1^F\bC_2^F$ is normal of index $3$ in $\bC^F$, $\bC_1^F$ and $\bC_2^F$ commute and $\bC_1 ^F\cap \bC_2^F$ is of order~$3$.
 It follows that $R = R_1 R_2\cong R_1\times R_2$ with $R_i$ a defect group of a $2$-block of $\bC_i^F$, $i=1,2$.
 Since $Z(\bL)^F_2\leq R \cap \bC_2^F =R_2$ is of index~$2$ in $R$ and $Z(\bL)^F_2$ is self-centralising in $R$, it follows that $R_1$ is trivial and hence $Z(\bL)^F_2$ is of index $2$ in $P=R=R_2$.
 Since $|\bC^F_2|_2= 2|Z(\bL)^F_2|$, $P=R_2$ is a Sylow $2$-subgroup of $\bC_2^F$.
 Now the result follows by Lemma~\ref{lem:Robinson E6E2} and its proof. \end{proof}

 Complementing earlier investigations in \cite{FLLMZ,FLLMZb} this proves Robinson's conjecture:

 \begin{proof}[Proof of Theorem~$\ref{thm:Robinson}$] According to \cite{FLLMZ,FLLMZb} a minimal counter-example would have to occur as a quasi-isolated 2-block of an exceptional type quasi-simple group $S$ in odd characteristic.
-Furthermore, by the defect group preserving Morita equivalences from \cite{BDR17}, we can further restrict to isolated blocks.
+Note that the exceptional covering group $3.G_2(3)$ was handled in \cite[Thm.~3.6]{FLLMZ}.
+By the defect group preserving Morita equivalences from \cite{BDR17}, we can further restrict to isolated blocks.
 Note that here the centre of $\bG^F$ is always cyclic, so the known gap in \cite{BDR17} is not relevant.
 By the main result of \cite{KM} Robinson's conjecture holds for blocks with abelian defect groups, so we need not consider the Ree groups $^2G_2(q^2)$.
 But now Propositions~\ref{prop:Robinson unip} and~\ref{prop:Robinson isolated2} give the claim. \end{proof}